MicrosoftDocs/entra-docs/docs/fundamentals/new-name.md

 No. Prices, terms and service level agreements (SLAs) remain the same.

-### Will Microsoft Entra ID be available as a free service with an Azure subscription?
+### Is Microsoft Entra ID available as a free service with an Azure subscription?

 Customers using Azure AD Free as part of their Azure, Microsoft 365, Dynamics 365, Teams, or Intune subscription continue to have access to the same capabilities.
 This is now called Microsoft Entra ID Free.
 Get the free version at <https://www.microsoft.com/security/business/microsoft-entra-pricing>.